-Our processes are built to comply with ISO-9241 and we are a training provider for the British Computing Society’s foundation course in user experience.
-We provide education services in human-computer interaction and user experience to N further education establishments and also teach the BCS’s Foundation UX course and run regular workshops.
+Our processes are built to comply with ISO 9241-210, the international standard for human-centred design.
+We provide education services in human-computer interaction and user experience and also teach the BCS’s Foundation UX course and run regular workshops.
 We currently specialise in the United Kingdom and the Philippines but we’re expanding over south east Asia and keen to talk to anyone who wishes to know more about our services.

 Thought Into Design teaches the British Computing Society’s foundation certificate in user experience.
 We run blended learning courses that combine online learning with face-to-face training.
 You can learn when it’s convenient for you.